-2% of your final course grade will come from one open educational resource (OER) assignments.
-You will be tasked with finding sufficient open access educational resources covering any 1 topic discussed in our course (see the course schedule below) and will provide a reflection on the utility of this resource for use in the classroom.
+For the Open Educational Resources assignment, you will be tasked with finding helpful, free-to-access, educational resources covering any of the units discussed in our course (see the course schedule below) and will provide a reflection on the utility of this resource for use in the course.
 Information is available on Canvas.